Timmuh/Telegram-MRE-Example/README.md

+# THIS REPO MAY NOT WORK.
+PLEASE UPDATE IT YOURSELF!

 # Telegram-MRE-Example

 This is an example of how to create dialogues between users and your Bot in Telegram using Manual Reset Events.